mjlandy/netstorm-monitor/README.md

+Truly a first-world problem, but, a problem.
+My smart-house died, and so did some wifi, and audio streaming.
+I found the root cause, and now want to be alerted ahead of failure.

 The need to write this was from broadcast storms using MDNS and SSDP that came from a popular home automation platform (control4) the week of May 27

-Beginning, I think, around Thursday that week, the core control4 controller would flood my LAN with UDP broadcast storms, at port 5353.
-Others where in there too like SSDP
+Beginning, around Thursday that week, the core control4 "director" device would flood my LAN with UDP broadcast storms, at port 5353.
+Others were in there too like SSDP
 These appear to be periodic "discovery" probes to either aid in setup of devices, or figure out what else I have on the LAN ?!
 I dont mind those so much and it usually does this about 1 or 2 times every 10 seconds

-The problem was the device was emitting MDNS broadcast packets at a rate of 1 every << 1ms.
+I eventually got wireshark out on my desktop and saw it The problem was the device was emitting MDNS broadcast packets at a rate of 1 every << 1ms.
 Thats over a 1,000 a second

-I eventually got wireshark out on my desktop and saw it

 I used a LAN tap at the device emitting them to get everything else